-It is important to say that there is no single, right way to create an audience plan.
+It is important to say that there is no single, right way to create an audience development plan.
 Every organisation is trying to reach different audiences for different reasons and in different ways and your plan should reflect the scale, resources, personality and purpose of your organisation.

 The approach outlined in this guidance is in no sense then prescriptive - simply a suggested route through the important considerations.
-The guide is presented in a linear way, but in reality developing a useful strategy is likely to be a dynamic and messy process, involving much toing and fro-ing, experimentation and adjustment.
+The guide is presented a linear way, but, in reality, developing a useful strategy is likely to be a dynamic and messy process, involving much to-ing and fro-ing, experimentation and adjustment.
 We urge you to devise an engaging and flexible planning process in which your whole organisation can be meaningfully involved.

 The suggestions here reflect the views and experience of The Audience Agency team and are based on a combination of documented theory.
-This guide is a simplified overview of our work supporting organisations to develop thriving audiences.
-The Audiences & Engagement team at Arts Council England have also inputted, and this guidance is consistent with the Arts Council's expectations of an audience development plan as an NPO requirement.
+This guide is a simplified overview of our work supporting organisations to develop thriving audiences, based on our work with many kinds of cultural organisations in the UK and internationally.
+It should therefore be adaptable to many situations, organisations and audiences.
+The Audiences & Engagement team at Arts Council England have also inputted, and this guidance is consistent with their expectations for their funded organisations.

 The tools and techniques offered are consciously among the most tried and tested, and are therefore relatively simple to engage people in.
-You will come across many others, and no doubt devise your own which are even more effective.
-We'd love to hear from you about any that help to move your thinking and ideas - get in touch with us on hello@theaudienceagency.org
+You will come across many others, and no doubt devise your own, which are even more effective in your circumstances.
+We'd love to hear from you about any that help to move your thinking and ideas forward - get in touch with us by emailing hello@theaudienceagency.org